LukeShortCloud/simpler_things_rpg/simpler_things.md

 * Player Characters (PCs) use a Character Sheet and fill it out by following the Characters Creation guide.
 * Each PC rolls `1d2` to determine if they start with a Good (1) or Bad (2) Omen.
 * PCs can interact with anything in the game based off of their Skills and the related Traits.
 This is called an Action.
-    * `Trait x d6`
+    * `TRAIT x d6`
     * If they have an Expertise in a Skill, they can roll one extra six-sided die.
-    * A Good Omen can be used once per session (and then converted into a Bad Omen) to add two six-sided die to the Action pool.
+    * An Omen can be used once per game session to add two six-sided die (`2d6`) to the Action pool.
 * The GM decides how Challenging an Action is based on the situation.
-    * `Challenge x d6`
+    * `CHALLENGE x d6`
-    * A Bad Omen against a PC can be used once per session (and then converted into a Good Omen for them) to add two six-sided die to the Challenge pool.
-    * Every Pass and Improvement from the GM’s dice roll negates what the PC rolled.
 * The GM determines the output of an Action.
     * Positive or Negative Pass = The PC successfully completes or fails their Action.
-    * Positive or Negative Improvement = A good or bad side-effect happens as a result of the Action (determined by the GM).
+    * Positive or Negative Side Effect = A good or bad side effect (related event) happens as a result of the Action.
+This is determined by the GM.
-    * Epic Event (Five Improvements or four separate dice results of “6”) = The Action is so perfectly executed that something amazing happens.
+    * Epic Event (four separate `1d6` dice naturally land on a 6) = The Action is so perfectly executed that something amazing happens.
 If the PC triggers an Epic Event, they can narrate what happens.
         * If this is for a Weapons related Action, the damage will be doubled.
 * Combat
     * Everyone rolls for their Turn Order.
 The characters with the highest number goes first.
-        * `1d12 + (Awareness / 3)`
+        * `1d12 + (AWARENESS / 3)`
     * For a Weapons Action to Pass, a character must get the same number of Passes as the number of Rank the Weapon has listed.
-        * If the Action Passes, the character rolls `Weapon Rank x d4` for damage for normal handheld Weapons.
-For vehicle Weapons, the roll for damage is `Weapon Rank x d10`.
+        * If the Action Passes, the character rolls `WEAPON RANK x d4` for damage for normal handheld Weapons.
+For vehicle Weapons, the roll for damage is `WEAPON RANK x d10`.
 * Magic
     * Works the same as any normal Skill check except it requires that a character has an Expertise in Magic to use it at all.
     * If it Passes, the PC can narrate what happens as a result of their Action (within reason and with approval from the GM).